bpeschier/django-clientfeatures/README.rst

 -----------------------------

-Devices without javascript will be diverted to the "default" setting, which is a normal pointer-operated device.
+Devices without javascript will be diverted to the "default" setting, which is a normal pointer-operated client.
 This is done with a meta-refresh.

 Crawlers and other clients can be exempted from the entire detection based on their User agent string.
 These clients will also be given the default profile,